adamws/kicad-plugin-template/README.md

 Thanks to this build system it is possible to create KiCad compatible package file with single command.
 All settings used in this process are located in `pyproject.toml` file.

-At this stage you should start customizing template defaults.
+At this stage you should start customizing project defaults.
 Open `pyproject.toml` and modify `kicad-package` section:

 ```toml
 [tool.hatch.build.targets.kicad-package]